 - How can the organization do good in the world?

-Through a variety of different methods, an individual’s, organization’s or entire community’s strengths are recognized and can be capitalized on.
-Opportunities are identified and can be pursued.
-Managers, employees, customers and neighbors all feel heard and acknowledged.
-The result is happier employees and lower turnover, higher-performing employees, more collaboration with leadership, more creativity and a stronger community or organization.
+By focusing on strengths rather than weaknesses, AI creates an atmosphere of possibility, bringing excitement and enthusiasm back into the organization.
+AI methods place great importance on an entire system, ensuring managers, employees, customers and neighbors all feel heard and acknowledged.
+The result is happier employees and lower turnover, higher-performing employees, more collaboration with leadership, more creativity, and a stronger community or organization.

 To learn how the Center has helped organizations grow in positive ways, check out our Applied Practice page.